NikodemGapski/colubris-engine/src/mesh/mesh.md

 - `std::vector<MeshSingle> submeshes` (a list of individual submeshes that make up the whole shape).

 ### MeshSingle
-`MeshSingle` class has the exact same constructors as the `Mesh` class, as well as the following members:
+`MeshSingle` class has the exact same constructors as the `Mesh` class (without the `parent` pointer), as well as the following members:
 - `std::vector<Vertex> vertices` (a list of vertices that make up the submesh shape),
 - `std::vector<uint> indices` (a list of indices defining the triangulation - see Indices section),
 - `void setup()` (sets OpenGL buffers after setting the vertex/index data)